 Aside from it being the basis of all visual design, it’s important because the market is constantly evolving.
 Trends, software, and jobs change all the time.
 But there are things that never change.
 If you put your time and effort into learning the things that never change, you’ll have a better foundation to pivot your career when it becomes necessary or advantageous to stay employed.

 As an illustrator, I recommend learning a little bit of graphic design.
 The principles and elements of design are universal, even though each discipline of art has different names for those concepts.
 My mind was blown when I found out that graphic design and character design share the same rules of appeal.
 It’s all connected.
 Everything applies.

 I’ve found that graphic design curricula generally teach the principles and elements of design better than art classes do.
 You know you’ve found a good graphic design course if they start you with pencil and paper first.
 Graphic design is a hand-drawn skill.
-The computer is a tool.
+A computer is a tool.
 If a graphic design curriculum starts you out on the Adobe software first, it’s the wrong curriculum.

 As an aside, illustrators make the best graphic designers.
-If you can create artwork from scratch you won’t have to rely on stock images.
+If you can create artwork from scratch, you won’t have to rely on stock images.
 Illustrators make stronger logos and icons.

 Other good resources for illustrators

 When it comes to character design, Stephen Silver’s book The Silver Way is the best book on character design right now.
 It’s a workbook.
 It assumes you have the fundamentals down.
 But there’s some great info in that book that is lacking everywhere else.

 Ready for the next topic?
 Here’s the list of articles in this series: